ulli-kroll/rtl8188fu/README.md

 `echo -e "[device]\nwifi.scan-rand-mac-address=no" | sudo tee /etc/NetworkManager/conf.d/disable-random-mac.conf`

-#### Blacklist for kernel 5.15 and 5.16 (No needed for kernel 5.17 and up)
+#### Blacklist (alias) for kernel 5.15 and 5.16 (No needed for kernel 5.17 and up)

-If you are using kernel 5.15 and 5.16, you must create a configuration file with following commands for preventing to conflict rtl8188fu module with built-in r8188eu module.
+If you are using kernel 5.15 and 5.16, you must create a configuration file with following command for preventing to conflict rtl8188fu module with built-in r8188eu module.

 `echo 'alias usb:v0BDApF179d*dc*dsc*dp*icFFiscFFipFFin* rtl8188fu' | sudo tee /etc/modprobe.d/r8188eu-blacklist.conf`

+#### Blacklist (alias) for kernel 6.2 and up

+If you are using kernel 6.2 and up, you must create a configuration file with following command for preventing to conflict rtl8188fu module with built-in rtl8xxxu module.

+`echo 'alias usb:v0BDApF179d*dc*dsc*dp*icFFiscFFipFFin* rtl8188fu' | sudo tee /etc/modprobe.d/rtl8xxxu-blacklist.conf`

+##### Then you must update initramfs

+For initramfs

+`sudo update initramfs -u`

+For dracut

+`sudo dracut -q --force`

 ------------------